berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 ## Requirements

+* Ability to use YAML anchors @ extensions  to create template fields and only supply what was missing.
 * Ability to take reasonable defaults when not specified.
 EG:  dataType can be assumed to be string unless otherwise specified.
 PlaceHolder can be assumed to be Label unless specified.
 PlaceHolder can be assumed to be same as Label unless specified.
 * Ability to specified HTML relative to the Div ID the form is created in to allow users to customize to their hearts content.
 * Must be able to display a form in a pre-existing DIV structure without taking over the entire pages.